softindex/datakernel/examples/http-helloworld/README.md

 ## Testing

-Launch your favourite browser and go to ["localhost:5577"](localhost:5577) or just enter the following command to the
+Launch your favourite browser and go to ["localhost:5577"](http://localhost:5577), or just enter the following command in your console:
-terminal:
 ```
 curl localhost:5577
 ```